Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Grizzlies Insights & Trends

-- Memphis has gone 4-6 over its last 10 games, with a 3-7 record against the spread in that span.
+- Memphis is 3-7 against the spread and 4-6 overall in its last 10 contests.

-- In their past 10 games, the Grizzlies have gone over the total five times.
+- The Grizzlies have gone over the total in five of their last 10 contests.

 Lakers vs. Grizzlies Betting Splits